 To get the most money from your sale:

 - Research prices for your specific device, accounting for its specs, condition, and market demand.
-Check completed eBay listings to see what similar items sold for.
+Check completed eBay listings to see what similar items are sold for.

 - Take high-quality photos showing the item’s condition.
-Be upfront about any scratches, dents or defects.
+Be upfront about any scratches, dents, or defects.

 - Write detailed descriptions noting the item’s features, storage capacity, cosmetic and functional condition, and any included accessories.